-Labour market information can tell you: What jobs and skills employers are looking for Which industries are recruiting and where they are located The number of people in certain types of jobs Growing or declining job areas and general employment trends
+Labour market information can tell you: ↑What jobs and skills employers are looking for ↑Which industries are recruiting and where they are located ↑The number of people in certain types of jobs ↑Growing or declining job areas and general employment trends

-When thinking about your career ideas it is useful to consider what is happening in the labour market; assess trends around you, and always have 'back up' ideas.
-See the grid opposite for some of the key factors that may affect the labour market.
+It is always useful to consider what roles and skills will be in demand, assess trends, and always have 'back up' ideas.
+See the grid opposite for some of the key factors that can affect the labour market.